cloudflare/cloudflare-docs/content/load-balancing/understand-basics/traffic-steering/steering-policies/least-outstanding-requests.md

 # Least Outstanding Requests steering

-**Least Outstanding Requests steering** allows you to route traffic to pools that currently have the fewest number of outstanding requests.
+**Least Outstanding Requests steering** allows you to route traffic to pools that currently have the lowest number of outstanding requests.

 This steering policy selects a pool by taking into consideration `random_steering` weights, as well as each pool's number of in-flight requests.
 Pools with more pending requests are weighted proportionately less in relation to others.